fbpx

 Are there less invasive options?

-For these older patients cross-linking thread techniques are combined with other treatments such as lipofilling, where a foundation of collagen is encouraged in the cheek area to form a collagen platform.
+For other options, cross-linking thread techniques can be combined with other treatments such as lipofilling, where a foundation of collagen is encouraged in the cheek area to form a collagen platform.
 In time, usually 6-12 months, this area can be lifted as a unit using more traditional threadlifting techniques.
 This then becomes a two-stage procedure.

 Adjunctive procedures for cheek lifting.